 They are early risers and tough workers.
 They have an “expertise for suffering thru” and the willpower that follows.
 Some are the primary in their circle of relatives to visit university — or maybe graduate from high college — and many are financially independent of their mother and father.
-They’re frequently struggling to pay for lease, groceries, and transportation at the same time as taking lessons.
+They’re frequently struggling to pay for lease, groceries, and transportation while taking lessons.
 And This means running simultaneously as in college — in retail, on-campus, or maybe with a lawn care commercial enterprise.

 Meet the “nontraditional” university college students nowadays.
 Though they are some of the anticipated 12.3 million students who’re 25 years old, their lives look unique from the “traditional” student we see in films and TV.